Updated: Jul 8

 Adair pointed to his backpack which contained the syrupy oats, thanked the Troll for the disgusting drink and sootled on.
 He should have heeded the warning given to him and the ones he received on his journey.
 Birds squawked about the malevolence and cruelty which lay hidden and the squirrels told Adair that they hoarded their nuts, like stockpiling mothers, in fear of the dark corner taking over the light.
 Adair’s inquisitive mind felt no fear when he heard these tales, instead he felt a forceful urge to investigate.
 He had faced plenty of strange, fantastical creatures under the green canopy of these woods and he saw no reason to fear meeting more because they lived in bad lighting.

-He knew the way, all you had to do was follow the right pathway of trees, the oaks became hazels, young and bursting out the ground and when the hazels died away you knew you were not far from the dark corner.
-Firs and spruces were densely packed and the light of the suns light seemed to become strangled and suffocated.
+He knew the way, all you had to do was follow the right pathway of the trees, the oaks became hazels, young and bursting out the ground and when the hazels died away you knew you were not far from the dark corner.
+Firs and spruces were densely packed and the light of the sun seemed to become strangled and suffocated.
 Adair was enjoying the change in atmosphere, he felt as if he was being beckoned, the trees began to tower above his head, wider and densely packed.
 The light squeezed between the dark earth of the ground and canopy of the trees revealed an understory packed with dead and rotting branches covered in moss.
 Adair suddenly felt as if he had lost his way, he turned around to try and spot the hazels, to see any sign of light beyond the growing trunks of the trees, but he couldn’t.
 He took a deep breath through his nose and an image of his Mum’s painting appeared in his head.

 Hello, my name is Adair, I am a regular in this wood.
 Does anyone know a way out of this dark corner?
 I know the Brags and the Rooks.

 Adair received no response, but instead strange whispering which he could barely make out.
-He didn’t know whether they were in his head or from branches of the trees, the words seemed to make little sense, they felt sucked from history, echoes of the past.
+He didn’t know whether they were in his head or from branches of the trees; the words seemed to make little sense, they felt sucked from history, echoes of the past.
 A refusal of the inevitable

 Three black ducks floated motionless in the centre of the pond